Penn Summer Abroad Tuition and Fees

 Penn students receiving financial aid during the academic year are eligible to apply for Summer Term financial aid that can be used to support the costs of Penn Summer Abroad.
 The application for Summer Term Financial Aid can be downloaded from the Student Financial Services (SFS) website in the spring.
 Penn Summer Abroad will notify participants when the form is available and will provide further instructions on completing the form for summer abroad funding.

 SFS considers the full costs of participating in the summer abroad program (including tuition, program fee, air ticket and on-site expenses) when determining the aid package according to their assessment of the student’s need.
 Summer Term aid packages are not part of the no-loan program and may include a higher percentage of loans.

 Students should contact SFS with specific questions about their package.

 Visiting students should apply for financial aid from their home university.

-Notification of Withdrawal: All notifications of withdrawing from a summer abroad program must be made in writing to the Office of Penn Summer Abroad at email@example.com.
+Notification of Withdrawal: All notifications of withdrawal from a summer abroad program must be made in writing to the Office of Penn Summer Abroad at firstname.lastname@example.org.
 The date of the written notification is the date by which the adjustment to the student’s academic record and financial calculations will be determined.
 Failure to attend classes or notification only to the program director or instructors does not constitute formal withdrawal and will result in failing grades in all courses.

 Penn Summer Abroad, in consultation with the University of Pennsylvania officials as well as other authorities domestically and abroad, reserves the right to cancel or modify the program at any time.
 Penn Summer Abroad will provide participants with as much advance notice as reasonable under the circumstances.
 Any decision regarding refunds and course grades in such a situation will determined by Penn Summer Abroad with consideration to the timing of the cancellation.